Nobuyuki Yashiki

-Early life
+Early life, amateur shogi and apprenticeship

 Yashiki was born in Sapporo on January 18, 1972.
 As a sixth-grade student, he finished third in the 8th Elementary Student Meijin Tournament in 1983, but won the 10th Junior High School Student Meijin Tournament two years later as a junior high school eight-grade student in 1985.
 That same year, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of Toyoichi Igarashi.
 Yashiki obtained the rank of 1-dan in March 1987 and was awarded full professional status and the rank of 4-dan in October 1988.

 Shogi professional

 Yashiki's first appearance came in November 1989 when he challenged Makoto Nakahara for the 55th Kisei title.
-Although Yashiki lost the match 3 games to 2, he appearance made him at age 17 years 11 months the youngest player ever to challenge for a major title at that time as well as the fastest, a one year 2 months and eleven days, to do so after being promoted to 4-dan.
+Although Yashiki lost the match 3 games to 2, he appearance made him at age 17 years 11 months the youngest player ever to challenge for a major title at that time as well as the fastest (1 year 2 months and 11 days) to do so after being promoted to 4-dan.

 Yashiki faced Nakahara once again in the 56th Kisei title match in June 1990.
 Nakahara won the first two games, but Yashiki came back to win the next three to take the title.
 Yashiki's victory made him at the age of 18 years 6 months the youngest player to ever win a major title match at that time.
 Yashiki also set the record for shortest time between turning professional and winning a major title at 1 year 10 months.
 Later that same year in November, Yashiki successfully defended his title by beating Taku Morishita 3 games to 1 in the 57th Kisei title match, thus making him the youngest player to ever defend a major title.
 However, Yashiki was unable to defend his title for a second consecutive time in the following June when he lost the 58th Kisei title match to Yoshikazu Minami 3 games to 1.

 In 1997, Yashiki defeated Masataka Gōda to advance to the 68th Kisei title match against Hiroyuki Miura.
 Yashiki defeated Miura 3 games to 1 to recapture the Kisei title.
 He was, however, unable to defend the title the following year, losing the 69th Kisei title to Gōda 3 games to 0.

 In 2001, Yashiki defeated Toshiyuki Moriuchi to advance to the 42nd Ōi match against Yoshiharu Habu, but was defeated 4 games to 0.

 On March 18, 2021, Yashiki defeated Chikara Akutsu in a preliminary round game for the 71st Ōshō tournament to become the 23rd professional to win 800 career games.